OmarBagdadi/Fractal-Generation-In-Haskell/README.md

-# Functional Programming Practical Assignment
+# Fractal Generation Using Haskell

 ## Building the project